quantmind/pulsar/docs/design.rst

     ap = spawn(periodic_task=task)

-The value returned by :func:`.spawn` is an :class:`~asyncio.Future`, called back once the remote actor has started.
+The value returned by :func:`.spawn` is a :class:`~asyncio.Future`, which resolves in an :class:`.ActorProxy`, a lightweight proxy for the remote actor, once the remote actor has started.
-The callback will be an :class:`.ActorProxy`, a lightweight proxy for the remote actor.

 When spawning from an actor other than the :ref:`arbiter <design-arbiter>`, the workflow of the :func:`.spawn` function is as follow: